List of summaries, consolidations and regulations

 Limitation of actions legislation attempts to balance the interests of the plaintiff with those of the defendant.
 Society is interested in providing a fair and orderly process to obtain a remedy for injuries suffered by the plaintiff.
 The defendant is interested in being able to mount a reasonable defense to any claim made.

-The Limitations Act was passed in the 2004 Legislative Session and came into force on May 1, 2005.
+The Limitations Act came into force on May 1, 2005.

 It replaces The Limitation of Actions Act, which was largely a collection of individual provisions in English statutes enacted between 1623 and the late 1800s, combined with some new initiatives.
 Special limitation periods found in many other statutes increased the chance that a limitation period would be missed.
 Ideally a limitation statute should include as few limitation periods as possible.
 This contributes to clarity and predictability for the parties.
 Most of the limitation periods in other statutes were eliminated when The Limitations Act came into force.

-The new Act clarifies and rationalizes limitation periods for legal actions.
-It provides a standard two year limitation period for civil legal actions.
+The Act provides a standard two year limitation period for civil legal actions.
 The two year period for actions starts to run when the person bringing the action first knew, or ought to have known, that:

 This is referred to as the discoverability principle.